santteegt/simple-ride/README.md

 ### Develop/Teset admin pages locally

-In order to develop/test admin features make sure to specity port 3000 in the ROOT_URL environment variable on the `api` script defined in the packages.json file.
+* In order to develop/test admin features make sure to specity port 3000 in the ROOT_URL environment variable on the `api` script defined in the packages.json file.
 For example: `ROOT_URL=http://<local_IP_address>:<3000>`.
 This is very important to configure if you don't have to experiment any issues with facebook login

+* Make sure to shutdown any NGINX server configured to make the mobile app work locally.

 ### Deploying the Server under a AWS EC2 instance using mup